ivan7237d/pipe-function/README.md

 Utils for writing functional-style code in TypeScript using a pipeline operator polyfill.

-- Minimal API: if something can be easily done with vanilla JavaScript, the library does not provide a utility for that.
+- Minimal API: the library provides a utility only when something can't be easily done with vanilla JavaScript.

-- Includes [functions for working with native `Iterable`s](#iterables) that match their counterparts for working with observables in RxJS.

 - [Functions for immutably updating objects, arrays, maps, and sets](#objects-arrays-maps-and-sets).

 - [React-friendly lenses](#lenses).

+- [Functions for working with native `Iterable`s](#iterables) that match their counterparts for working with observables in RxJS.

 - Fully tree-shakeable.